siekim03/Big-Data-Spark-Hadoop/Introduction-to-Hadoop.md

 * Not good for processing lots of small files, although there is work being done in this area such as IBM’s Adaptive MapReduce.
 * Not good for intensive calculations with little data.

 To deal with the shortcomings of Hadoop, new tools like ***Hive*** were built on top of Hadoop.
-Hive provided SQL-like query and provided users with strong statistical functions.
-Pig was popular for its multi query approach to cut down the number of times that the data is scanned.
-In this video you learned that: Hadoop is an open-source frame framework for Big Data The core components of Hadoop are HDFS, MapReduce, YARN, and Hadoop Common The drawbacks of Hadoop outweighed the benefits.
+Hive provided SQL-like query and provided users with strong statistical functions. ***Pig*** was popular for its multi query approach to cut down the number of times that the data is scanned.